Melinda Gates is best known as the wife of Microsoft founder, Bill Gates.

 The plan is to diversify agriculture in areas that are desperately struggling with hunger and acute malnutrition.

-This was followed closely on the heels of a $50 million dollar donation to fight the Ebola outbreak that devastated the continent of Africa in 2014.
+This action was followed closely on the heels of a 50 million dollar donation to fight the Ebola outbreak that devastated the continent of Africa in 2014.

 Melinda Gates continues to be an influential role model providing access to life-preserving and changing services.